WilliamMurray-research/WilliamMurray-research/README.md

 ## Papers Repository

 A repository for original frameworks and principles - named, formalised, and examined across domains.

-The goal is to make implicit trade-offs explicit: to develop vocabulary for mechanisms that practitioners navigate by intuition but rarely articulate precisely.
+I am drawn to moments where a field is navigating by the wrong conceptual frame: where practitioners have inherited a framing that is imprecise, inverted, or simply unnamed.
+The work here attempts to replace those frames with more precise ones - to make implicit trade-offs explicit, and to give vocabulary to mechanisms that exist in practice but resist articulation.

 ---